 Grilling Tips

-3. Grill the steak for approximately 4-6 minutes per side for medium-rare, depending on thickness.
+3. Grill 4–6 minutes a side for medium-rare, it depends on thickness.

 Alternative Marinade Recipes